A WAAY 31 I-Team investigation finds out what's next after decades of dumping chemical contaminants into the Tennessee River at Decatur.

 Reverse Osmosis will also remove any water worries that may remain.
 "We just want to make sure we're never put back in the situation we were put in before."

-The cost for Reverse Osmosis: between $40 million and $80 million: all to clean up a mess left by industrial polluters.
+The cost for Reverse Osmosis: between $40 million and $80 million.
+And it's all to clean up a mess left by industrial polluters.

 WAAY 31 asked Slater who will wind up paying that enormous bill.
 "I know for us personally, we're trying to do everything possible to keep costs down on the customers,” she said.
 “Any new technology we put in, we're working to keep that cost low for the customer."